List of Airdrieonians F.C. seasons

 This is a list of Airdrieonians Football Club's seasons since the club's formation in 2002–03 as Airdrie United (having purchased and rebranded Clydebank to secure a Scottish Football League place, after the original Airdrieonians went out of business) up to the present day.
-The list details Airdrie's record in major league and cup competitions, and the club's top league goal scorer of each season.
+The list details Airdrie's record in major league and cup competitions alongside their top league goal scorer and manager(s) for each season.